Create Atmos Stacks

 For example, when executing the atmos terraform apply vpc -s plat-ue2-dev

-(see Configure CLI) and processing the tokens, Atmos knows that the first part of the stack name is tenant
+(see Configure CLI) and processing the tokens, Atmos knows that the first part of the stack name is tenant, the second

-.
-Then Atmos searches for the top-level stack manifest (in the stacks
+part is environment, and the third part is stage.
+Then Atmos searches for the top-level stack manifest (in the stacks directory)

 Atmos top-level stacks can be configured using a Basic Layout or a Hierarchical Layout.